 Background

-For purposes of this document only, the term preschedule is intended to mean transactions submitted as RFIs at least a day prior to implementation.

 On March 29, 1996, the New York Mercantile Exchange (NYMEX) began trading electricity futures at Palo Verde, Arizona, and the California-Oregon Border (COB).
 At that time, significant issues were found which affected coordination and reliability of control areas in the West.

-A meeting was held in late July 1996 to begin coordination of preschedule calendars, which led to the formation of the Interchange Scheduling and Accounting Subcommittee (ISAS) and to current criteria and calendars used by WECC.
+In July 1996, a meeting was held to begin coordination of preschedule calendars within WECC.
+This led to the creation of the Interchange Scheduling and Accounting Subcommittee (ISAS).
+The ISAS’s purpose was to develop scheduling, tagging, and accounting practices enabling scheduling entities to schedule using the same parameters.

-In February 2003, the ISAS approved guidelines that streamlined and standardized the creation of the annual WECC prescheduling calendar in April 2005.
-The ISAS also approved revisions to the associated guidelines.
-The annual WECC prescheduling calendar and guidelines were initially presented to the Operating Committee as an information-only item.
+In February 2003, the ISAS approved guidelines streamlining and standardizing creation of the annual WECC Prescheduling Calendar (Calendar) , later to be supported by the WECC Prescheduling Calendar Guideline (Guideline).
+Although these tools were initially presented as information-only, scheduling entities are now expected to use the Calendar and Guideline enabling all entities to schedule within the same parameters.

-It is expected that NRE will process RFIs in accordance with NERC Reliability Standards and applicable NAESB Business Practice Standards.
+Over the course of committee restructuring at WECC, the ISAS merged with various groups (such as the After-the-Fact Work Group), and was renamed the Interchange Scheduling and Energy Accounting Subcommittee (ISEAS).

 Requirement

 WR1